College of Science and Health > Academics > Speech Language Pathology > About > Community Advisory Board

 Katie is the Chair of the ISHA Diversity, Equity, and Inclusion (DEI) Task Force and currently serves as Fluency Track Chair.
 She is a former member of the Board of Directors for the National Stuttering Association, and is the co-founder and Community Outreach Chair for Shared Voices, a Chicago-based community nonprofit dedicated to serving people who stutter.
 Katie also serves on the CSHA Convos Committee for the California Speech-Language-Hearing Association.
 She is an adjunct faculty member at Rush University, where she teaches graduate coursework in stuttering and fluency disorders.

-Annette Acevedo, Board Member
+Annette Acevedo, Founding Board Member

 A Acevedo